Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

 The new year is an ideal time to evaluate how your business retains and engages employees.
 Employee benefits trends may help shed light on workers' needs and how you can drive benefits enrollment decisions to meet those needs.
-When considering what is trending in employee benefits, many workplaces are still adjusting to a post-pandemic landscape, and employees’ priorities continue to reflect an increased commitment to mental and physical health, flexibility, and work/life balance.
+When considering what is trending in employee benefits, many workplaces are still adjusting to a post-pandemic landscape while also addressing the needs of a diverse, multi-generational workforce, which continue to reflect an increased commitment to mental and physical health, flexibility, and work/life balance.

 However, employers should take a strategic approach to offering benefits.
 They must consider attracting and retaining top workers by keeping pace with employee benefit trends.
 Enhancing benefits offerings, increasing pay, and offering flex scheduling are all potential components of keeping great employees, as noted in the 2023 Paychex Pulse of HR Survey.
 At the same time, economic uncertainty, rising costs, and inflation will require employers to invest their benefit dollars strategically and understand which offerings employees genuinely want and need.